uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 ### Pensions Income

 Customers in receipt of foreign pensions must continue to report this income to HMRC.
 For more information about these income types, refer to [Self Assessment: Foreign (SA106) (GOV.UK)](https://www.gov.uk/government/publications/self-assessment-foreign-sa106).
-Customers should also tell HMRC about their overseas pension.
+Customers should also tell HMRC about their foreign pension.
 For more information, refer to [Self Assessment: additional information SA101 (GOV.UK)](https://www.gov.uk/government/publications/self-assessment-additional-information-sa101).

 Customers can use their software to submit the information above.
 The software can use the following endpoints to enable customers to: